-2. Hand/Footprint art: What parent doesn't swoon over a cute project that includes prints of tiny hands and feet?
+What parent doesn't swoon over a cute project that includes prints of tiny hands and feet and playfully drawn plants and animals?
 All it takes is a little washable paint and a few sheets of paper.
-You can make red flowers out of hand prints or footprints, and hearts from two thumb prints next to each other.
+You can make red flowers out of handprints, fingerprints or footprints and festive hearts from two thumbprints next to each other.
 The possibilities are endless.
-Write the age of your child under their print and it becomes the perfect keepsake for years to come.
+Write your child’s age under their artwork and it becomes the perfect keepsake for years to come.

-3. Cut out hearts galore: Kids love a reason to decorate the windows, and parents love a teachable moment.
-Cutting out various sized hearts from construction paper is a great way for kids to practice fine motor skills.
-Take it one step further and have them write messages on the hearts or decorate them before you hang them up.
+Kids love a reason to decorate the windows, and parents love a teachable moment.
+Cutting out various sized hearts from construction paper is an excellent way for kids to practice fine motor skills.
+Take it one step further and have them write messages on the hearts (like candy conversation hearts), or simply decorate them with markers before you hang them up.